open-ephys/open-ephys-matlab-tools/open_ephys/control/README.md

 # `open_ephys.control`

-This module makes it possible to control the [Open Ephys GUI](https://open-ephys.org/gui) via a Python process, either running locally or over a network.
+This module makes it possible to control the [Open Ephys GUI](https://open-ephys.org/gui) via Matlab, either running locally or over a network.

 Your GUI's signal chain must include a [NetworkEvents](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Network-Events.html) plugin in order for this module to work.